June 12th, 2022

 Eucalyptus sheets are very soft and comfortable.
 They are usually of high quality, especially if they are TENCEL™ certified.
 What is TENCEL™?
 Eucalyptus sheets are made from sustainably-sourced wood pulp.
 In the case of "eucalyptus" sheets, that wood pulp would be primarily derived from eucalyptus trees.
 There are many different types of lyocell, and TENCEL™ is one of them.
 TENCEL™ lyocell is known for being one of the most sustainable fabrics in modern technology.

 At Eucalypso, our products are made from 100% TENCEL™ lyocell, meaning our sheets are consistently of the best quality.
 They have passed rigorous quality control standards as well as sustainability standards.

 Cotton is the most widely-produced natural fiber.
 However it is not sustainable.
 From the growing process to production, cotton sheets use a lot of resources, pesticides, and water to manufacture.
 Also, because there are so many different types, from Egyptian cotton to Pima cotton to blended varieties, cotton sheets vary more in their quality than TENCEL™ eucalyptus sheets.

 A comparison of the sheets

 TENCEL™ eucalyptus sheets are cool to the touch, smooth and silky, and luxuriously soft.
 The texture of eucalyptus sheets can be compared to a cross between the crispness of cotton and the fineness of silk.
 They are so comfortable that some of our reviewers didn’t want to leave their beds.
 Although these sheets feel incredible, they may not be the best choice for people who like a crisper feel.
 Eucalyptus sheets are also more breathable, so they're great for people who enjoy light, cooling sheets but not for those who prefer thicker, firmer sheets.

 For people who prefer crisp, thick sheets, cotton sheets are a good choice.
 These are the sheets that most people are used to.
 These sheets are usually crisp and starchy - think thick hotel sheets.
-However, unlike TENCEL™ eucalyptus sheets, rustling cotton sheets can be somewhat noisy.
+Cotton sheets, versus eucalyptus sheets, can be somewhat noisy.